Commonhold property: your questions answered

 What is Commonhold?

-When you buy a plot of land or a property in England and Wales, there are three classes of ownership available: freehold, leasehold and commonhold.
+When you purchase land or a property in England and Wales, there are three classes of ownership available: freehold, leasehold and commonhold.

 How Does Commonhold Work?